termux-play-store/.github/profile/README.md

 - The `Termux:Boot` and `Termux:Widget` apps no longer exists as separate apps in Google Play - their functionality has been merged into the main Termux app.
 - The `Termux:API` app is not yet available (but support for the following tools are now built in: `termux-clipboard-*`, `termux-download`, `termux-saf-*`,  `termux-share`, `termux-storage-get`, `termux-usb`, `termux-vibrate` and `termux-volume`).
 - The `Termux:Tasker` and `Termux:Float` apps are not yet available.
-- Android version 11 is currently required, and only 64-bit devices are currently supported.
+- Android version 11 is required.
 - External, non-Termux app can not yet run Termux commands (the `RUN_COMMAND` permission).
 - Are you finding something that is worth pointing out here?
 [Create an issue about it](https://github.com/termux-play-store/termux-issues/issues/new/choose)